Are you in need of a simple and affordable cremation in Brooklyn?

-Want to know how to arrange a dignified funeral at an affordable cost?
 We have put together this guide to help you understand how you can save thousands by arranging a funeral.
-In fact, you can arrange a simple, basic cremation for just $795!
+In fact, you can arrange a simple, basic cremation for just $495!

 Why choose cremation services?

-A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state, or when a funeral cannot be held straight away.
-Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities, and various cremation artifact products.
+A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state or when a funeral cannot be held straight away.
+Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities and various cremation artifact products.
+Read on to find out how you can save money by arranging an affordable cremation in Brooklyn.

 What different cremation alternatives do I have?

-A cremation memorial – where the cremation is conducted before a memorial service is held.
-This can be with, or without, the cremated remains present and can often take the form of an ash-scattering ceremony.
+Cremation memorial – where the cremation is conducted before a memorial service is held.
+This can be with or without the cremated remains present and can often take the form of an ash scattering ceremony.

-A direct cremation – this is where the deceased is cremated with no services, and the remains given back to the family.
-There are some variances around these 3 main options, such as a private viewing before cremation, an observed cremation, or a graveside interment of a cremation urn.
+Direct cremation – this is where the deceased is cremated with no services, and the remains are given back to the family.
+There are some variances around these 3 main options, such as a private viewing before the cremation, an observed cremation, or a graveside interment of a cremation urn.

-How much does a cremation cost in Alpharetta?
+How much does a cremation cost in Brooklyn?

 How do I choose a cremation services provider?

-According to funeral price research surveys in Alpharetta, the average cost of a direct cremation is $1,726, although a direct cremation can be arranged for less than this with some cremation providers.
-DFS Memorials offer a direct cremation service for $795.
+According to funeral price research surveys in Brooklyn, the average cost of a direct cremation is $1,046*, although a direct cremation can be arranged for less than this with some cremation providers.
+DFS Memorials offer a direct cremation service for $495.

-When comparing costs and services check what IS included, especially with a budget direct cremation package.
+When comparing costs and services to find your most affordable cremation option in Brooklyn, check what IS included, especially with a budget direct cremation package.
 Is a copy of the death certificate included?
 Is the cremation permit an additional cash advance item or included?
 What about if an out-of-hours collection is required?
-Is there an additional daily refrigeration charge if the cremation does not proceed after 48-hours?
-Death certificates cost $25.00 for the first certificate and $5 for each additional death certificate required.
-You should also note that the county coroner may charge a fee if he is required to sign the death certificate.
+Is there an additional daily refrigeration charge if the cremation does not proceed in a timely fashion and there are delays?
+Death certificates cost $15.00 for the first certificate and $10 for each additional death certificate required.
+You should also note that the county coroner may charge a fee if they are required to sign the death certificate.

-What legally do I need to know about arranging a cremation in Alpharetta?
+What legally do I need to know about arranging a cremation in Brooklyn?

 There are a few legal requirements that you need to be aware of if you are considering cremation.
 Firstly, the legal next-of-kin must all sign the ‘Cremation Authorization Form’ before a cremation can proceed.